Forget-You-NotForget-You-NotHolocaust Survivors and Remembrance Project

 To recapitulate, the Jewish Holocaust (known also as

-the Shoah), the Romani (Roma/Sinti) or the Gypsy Holocaust (known also as the Porrajmos), the Psychiatric/Eugenic Holocaust (known also as the so-called T4 Holocaust of the disabled), and the Gay Holocaust, were the only components of what is known as the Nazi Holocaust.
+the Shoah), the Romani (Roma/Sinti) or the "Gypsy" Holocaust (known also as the Porajmos), the Psychiatric/Eugenic Holocaust (known also as the so-called T4 Holocaust of the disabled), and the Gay Holocaust, were the only components of what is known as the Nazi Holocaust.

 Any other victims during the Holocaust years need to be considered as being part of the casualties of war and not of Holocaust.
 This explicit distinction and demarcation is, as already noted, essential in the precise, unambiguous definition and formulation of the Nazi Holocaust.